Shared Slipups

 Indecision isn't neutral.
 It's destructive.
 Especially when disguised as “consensus-building” or “being thoughtful.”
 Teams need a decision.
 Even the wrong one.
 Because wrong moves can be corrected.
 Hesitation can't.

 Leaders, pick a path.
 Say it out loud.
+Frameworks like DACI exist to make sure the right person is the one doing the saying.
 Then stand behind it until you know it needs to change.

 Make the fucking decision.
 Your team's already waiting.